mathieudelehaye/421_Game_Swift/README.md

 # 421_game
-A dice game designed with storyboards using a view and autolayout.
+A dice game designed with storyboards using view controller and autolayout.

 <img src="IMG_FE463367BE10-1.jpeg"
      alt="App_screenshot"